Skip to main content

 What exactly is Belle’s genre?
 Well, for one it’s a musical, which already puts it next to something like The Sound Music, whose payoffs are likewise almost entirely emotional.

 There is after all a specific subset of this criticism that is somewhat unique to musicals.
 I’m referring to the classic complaint of “when are they going to stop singing so the story can keep going?”
 In musicals, at least good musicals, the story doesn’t just stop when the characters start singing.
 The story naturally spawns musical moments, and these moments enrich our understanding of the story.
-Even something like the ten minute dream ballet from Singin’ in the Rain serves as a statement on chasing the Hollywood dream, which is the thematic bedrock of the film.
+And if these sequences sometimes feel like they go on longer than what sense, that might be in part because we have temporarily set aside what feels logical in favor of feels true.
+Even something like the ten-minute dream ballet from Singin’ in the Rain serves as a statement on chasing the Hollywood dream, which is the thematic bedrock of the film.
+Musical storytelling engages a different part of your brain, and for that we should be grateful.

 The Boy and the World (2013)